-In this kid’s exercise, children can read and think about some examples of self-discipline and its opposite.
-There are eight boxes at the bottom of the page for kids to cut out, including examples like:
+In this exercise, children can read and think about some examples of self-discipline and its opposite.
+There are eight boxes at the bottom of the page for kids to cut out, including examples such as:

 Here’s a link to the Self-Control Spotting worksheet.